KameliyaN/ForexProject/README.md

 ### Usage

 * View all latest forex news
+* View full news(article) with its comments
 * View all news(articles) of a given user
 * Add/Create news(articles)
 * Edit and delete your news(articles)
 * Comment news(articles)
 * Edit and delete your comments
-* View all comments
 * View live currency quotes
 * View  all currencies list
-* View detail for a currency
+* View details for a currency
 * View Useful links organized by categories